yannickdebree/larva.js/README.md

 ## Philosophy

 [Oriented-object programming](https://en.wikipedia.org/wiki/Object-oriented_programming) has probably becomed the **_de facto_** lead of software building.
-It is composing for instance the most famous Javascript frameworks ([React](https://reactjs.org) (with class components using), [Vue.js](https://vuejs.org/) and [Angular](https://angular.io)).
+It is composing for instance the most famous Javascript frameworks ([React](https://reactjs.org) - with class components using, [Vue.js](https://vuejs.org/) and [Angular](https://angular.io)).
 However, the choice of the paradigm has become limited for developers who don't always want to use OOP, for technical or personal reasons.
 So Larva.js aims at giving them the possibility to choose the [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm to build web applications and use therefore the several FP advantages.

 ## Yarn (or NPM)